 The Heart of Aromatherapy: Use German chamomile essential oil for daily skin care, rejuvenating damaged skin, soothing sore joints and muscles, relieving swelling and pain, and soothing bug bites and stings.

-The Complete Book of Essential Oils and Aromatherapy: Use German chamomile for pain, inflammation, fever, rheumatism, arthritis, muscle spasm, neuralgia, menstrual cramps, stomach ache, inflamed skin conditions, wounds, rashes, psoriasis, eczema, acne, and pimples.
+The Complete Book of Essential Oils and Aromatherapy: In skin care, use German chamomile for inflamed skin conditions, wounds, rashes, psoriasis, eczema, acne, and pimples.
+Other uses for the oil are to help relieve pain and inflammation, fever, rheumatism, arthritis, muscle spasm, neuralgia, menstrual cramps, and stomachache.

 The Encyclopedia of Essential Oils (updated edition): Uses of German chamomile include skin care, muscle and joint pain, indigestion and nausea, menstrual cramps, menopausal symptoms, headache and migraine, insomnia, nervous tension, and stress-related conditions.